-Skadden provides advice on the formation and ongoing operations of private equity funds and the companies organized to sponsor and manage them.
-The firm’s attorneys have more than two decades of in-depth experience representing the sponsors and investors in private equity funds.
-We have organized numerous U.S. and offshore private equity funds and funds of funds (including merchant banking, mezzanine and venture capital funds) involving a variety of structures and jurisdictions.
+With more than two decades of in-depth experience representing the sponsors and investors in private equity funds, Skadden provides advice on the formation and ongoing operations of funds and the companies organized to sponsor and manage them.
+We have structured numerous U.S. and offshore private equity funds and funds of funds (including merchant banking, mezzanine and venture capital funds) involving a variety of structures and jurisdictions.

 We work extensively on every category of private equity funds, including hedge funds, leveraged buyout or merchant banking funds, venture capital funds, real estate funds, including REITs, and hybrid funds that meld attributes usually linked either to traditional venture capital or buyout funds or to hedge funds.